RareSkills/solana-tutorial/content/solana-borsh-serialization/solana-borsh-serialization.md

 - `AccountInfo` provides access to all account metadata, while `account.try_borrow_data()?` gives us just the serialized data field

 In the next tutorial, we'll put this knowledge into practice by creating storage accounts and reading their data in native Rust Solana programs.

+*This article is part of a tutorial series on [Solana development](https://rareskills.io/solana-tutorial).*